trimstray/nginx-admins-handbook/doc/RULES.md

   * [Tweak passive health checks](#beginner-tweak-passive-health-checks)
   * [Don't disable backends by comments, use down parameter](#beginner-dont-disable-backends-by-comments-use-down-parameter)
 - **[Others](#others)**

-Load balancing is a useful mechanism to distribute incoming traffic around several capable servers.
-We may improve of some rules about the NGINX working as a load balancer.

 #### :beginner: Tweak passive health checks